sisoul-co-ltd/SisoulNfc/README.rst

 ``pip install SisoulNfc`` should work for most users.

 The usual setup.py for Python_ libraries is used for the source distribution.
-Windows installers are also available (see download link above).

 .. _Python: http://python.org/